 Todd Brunel is a critically acclaimed clarinetist and sax player and the newly appointed director of music at Saint Thomas Aquinas High School in Dover, Hew Hampshire.
 He performs extensively as a classical and jazz musician, working with The Irish Tenors, folk icon Judy Collins, GBH Television, The Huntington Theater, The Greater Boston Stage Company, The Front Porch Arts Collective, The Reagle Music Theater of Greater Boston and The Wheelock Family Theater.
 He was a member of the band for the Front Porch Arts Collective productions of Aint Misbehavin' that received the 2023 Elliot Norton Award for ‘Best Musical’.

-He was an original founding member of Musaner (Music of Armenia re-imagined), The Lilli Lewis Project and The Eric Hofbauer Quintet and has recorded with Andy Pratt, the Dylan Jack Quartet, the Last Taxi with Pat Battstone, the Sonic Explorers and the avante-funk band, The Circadian Rhythm Kings.
+He was a founding member of Musaner (Music of Armenia re-imagined), The Lilli Lewis Project and The Eric Hofbauer Quintet and has recorded with Andy Pratt, the Dylan Jack Quartet, the Last Taxi with Pat Battstone, the Sonic Explorers and the avante-funk band, The Circadian Rhythm Kings.
 Additional performance credits include: Music At Eden's Edge, The Pro Arte Chamber Orchestra, The Mahoosuc Arts Council in Bethel, ME, Laurence ‘Butch’ Morris, Jonathan Stout and his Campus 5, Garrison Fewell, Louis Bellson, John McLellan, Dave Maxwell, Daniel Carter, Bobby Watson, John Tchicai and Guo Yhazhi.

 Brunel has premiered new works by composers P. Andrew Willis, John Macdonald, John Kusiak, Pamela Watson, Vache Sharafyan, Ara Sarkissian, Vuk Kulenovic, David Owens, Brian Buch, Alla Cohen and many others.
 He has performed at such venues as Carnegie Hall, Dartmouth College, Boston College, Spazio Teatro NO'HMA in Milan, Academy of Music Dance and Art in Plovdiv, Bulgaria and CBGB's Gallery in NYC.
 Brunel is the director of the Vortex Series for New and Improvised Music and has been awarded grants by the Somerville, Cambridge and Massachusetts Cultural Councils.